andmos/Coffee/CoffeeOrigins.md

 * Chocolate
 * Dried fruit

 Brazil is the country that produces the most coffee in the world.
 The variation in landscape and climate in the large country gives a huge production potential.
 Brazil is a high-tech coffee country where coffee is grown on everything from large farms and heavy plantations to smaller family-run farms.
 Part of the operation is mechanized and some farmers harvest the coffee berries mechanically.
-On smaller farms they harvest the berries by hand.
+On smaller farms, they harvest the berries by hand.
 It is common for coffee to be wholly or partly dried, but you will also find wet-processed coffee.

 ### Colombia